-At that point we will require at least two academic references and a copy of your university official documents sent direct to pupillage@blackstonechambers.com.
-We strongly advise that you have contacted your referees and your universities well in advance of these possible requirements so that these supporting documents can be submitted by 14th April 2024 at the latest.
+We will require at least two academic references and a copy of your university official documents sent direct to pupillage@blackstonechambers.com.
+We strongly advise that you have contacted your referees and your universities well in advance to ensure you have the documents available when needed.
 Any delay may prejudice the processing of your application.